AbdallahHemdan/Tayara/README.md

 ## ✔ Main idea

-Tayara is delivery system which manage the process of receiving the orders and deliver it to the customer.
+**_Tayara is delivery system which manage the process of receiving the orders and deliver it to the customer_**

 ---------------------------------
 ## 📝 Project description